 We did the hike to the waterfall and it was incredible.
 It is a fairly difficult hike due to the rocky narrow trail but you get to see two mountain waterfalls and you are hiking in the gorgeous Blodgett Canyon the entire way which offers some fantastic views of the Bitterroot Mountains and Blodgett Creek.

 We highly recommend this hike if you are a fairly good hiker.
-If you’ve never hiked before it may be difficult but even if you only hike in a few miles there are still some fantastic views.
+If you’ve never hiked before it may be difficult but even if you only hike a few miles there are still some fantastic views.

 I highly recommend staying at the Blodgett Campground.
-It’s crazy that it’s free as it offers the same amenities most National Forest campgrounds that you normally have to pay for.
+It’s crazy that it’s free as it offers the same amenities as most National Forest campgrounds that you normally have to pay for.

 It’s a great place for kids because they can ride bikes around the loop and the creek is beautiful and fun to explore.

 You get a little bit of cell phone service in the campground but not a lot, if you head a mile down the dirt road you came in on the service gets really good if you need to do any work.